Mr Badrul Hussain, consultant eye surgeon at Moorfields, shares his top tips for beating hay fever this spring.

 You can treat your hay fever symptoms with over-the-counter medications from your local pharmacist.
 Anti-histamine nasal sprays and/or tablets are one of the best ways to relieve symptoms and should be taken before the hay fever seasons starts for the best results.

 Eye drops containing antihistamine are also available from your pharmacy.
 These should reduce the inflammation in your eyes and relieve the itching.
-Watch our video on how to use your eye drops correctly.
+Watch our video below for some top tips on how to use your eye drops.

 When to seek medical advice